 Last Disrespects: Rather than attend his parents and sister's funeral just to mourn for them and comfort him, Rei's aunts and uncles are arguing over who takes over his grandfather's hospital in his father's place, with one aunt in particular expressing half-hearted sympathy and "promising" Rei that she will send him to a "nice" institution.
 Meanwhile, the rest of the family is gossiping about them.
 All this is punctuated when Kouda, a friend of his father's, glances toward his family and implicitly notes how none of them are paying attention and giving real comfort to Rei, before taking the initiative to take Rei in as his ward and student.

-Ma'am Shock: Akari receives one when Hinata calls her more practical approach in making a bento "too plain" and "something that an old lady would make."
+Ma'am Shock: Hinata calls Akari's more practical approach in making a bento "too plain" and "something that an old lady would make."
 Of course, Akari takes it as an indirect implication that she is one herself, and the two sisters get into a minor spat over it.

 Oddly Visible Eyebrows: This is only noticeable with light-haired people, like Smith.
 Eventually, the same effect is also done with Rei's eyes whenever they're covered by the frames of his glasses; the covering sections of the frames will be omitted from the art to leave his eyes visible.